-Many organisations seek to understand the Lean Tools and all of the wonderful Japanese expressions – Kanban, Kaizen, Gemba……..but the truth is that the secret is not in the Lean tools – if you think about them long enough, they are mainly common sense and derived from experience and wisdom.
-The real challenge is to create a Lean Culture and an environment which encourages people to think.
+In this blog, I am going to let you know about our 10 Top Lean Tips for Business Transformation.
+Many organisations seek to understand the Lean Tools and all of the wonderful Japanese expressions – Kanban, Kaizen, Gemba.
+But the truth is that the secret is not in the Lean tools.
+If you think about them long enough, they are mainly common sense and derived from experience and wisdom.
+In fact, the real challenge is to create a Lean Culture and an environment that encourages people to think.

-We were engaged with a business recently who are now ‘too busy’ to think about training for at least 3 to 6 months.
-Unfortunately, investment in people is not something that you switch on and off depending on how busy you are – it actually demonstrates the business priorities clearly to its people.
+Recently, we were engaged with a business who are now ‘too busy’ to think about training for at least another 3 to 6 months.
+Unfortunately, investment in people is not something that you switch on and off depending on how busy you are.
+Moreover, it actually demonstrates the business priorities clearly to its people.

-Every employee can answer whether they feel valued in a business – what would your people say?
+Every employee can answer whether they feel valued in a business.
+What would your employees say?

 Is it easy to express an opinion in your workplace?
 Are new ideas encouraged and sought?
 Every employee will be able to answer this.

-Many business environments seem to be weighed down by work.
-There is no end to the demands and no light at the end of the tunnel (or really a lack of leadership).
+Certainly, many business environments seem to be weighed down by work.
+Moreover, there is no end to the demands and no light at the end of the tunnel (or really a lack of leadership).

-There are tools to combat this.
+But, there are tools to combat this.
 One of the keys is to understand the relationship between demand and available resources.
-The lean approach uses tools like TAKT and Value Stream Mapping and seeks to understand Flow and Pull.
+Most importantly, the Lean approach uses tools like TAKT and Value Stream Mapping and seeks to understand Flow and Pull.

-Imagine allowing your employees to stop whatever they are doing whenever they are unsure, or spot something wrong or don’t have the right information or tools.
-Would the business grind to a halt?
+For instance, imagine allowing your employees to stop whatever they are doing whenever they are unsure, or spot something wrong or don’t have the right information or tools.
+Would your business grind to a halt?

 Creating an environment with a goal of ensuring that everyone is properly trained, has the right information or tools and is encouraged to highlight errors leads to tackling these issues without fear.
-This ultimately has a huge impact on getting the job done right every time.
+Ultimately this has a huge impact on getting the job done right every time.

 As an engineer, I particularly like problem solving.
-To be honest, I think many people enjoy problem solving and there is a great sense of achievement in ‘fixing’ something.
+To be honest, I think many people enjoy problem solving.
+There is a great sense of achievement in ‘fixing’ something.

-In business, the ‘fix it’ approach often goes undocumented, is based on one issue and can cause more problems long term as we ignore past experience and wisdom by drifting away from established norms.
+In business, the ‘fix it’ approach often goes undocumented.
+So it is based on one issue and can cause more problems long term as we ignore past experience and wisdom by drifting away from established norms.

-Structured problem solving ensures that we focus on the correct issues, involve all stakeholders, consider all options and embrace innovative thinking.
+In short, structured problem solving ensures that we focus on the correct issues.
+It involves all stakeholders, considers all options and embraces innovative thinking.
 We design experiments or trials to test our ideas and evaluate the results.
 Finally, we ensure that positive changes are shared and become part of our processes.

 Just when we think that our business is the best at what we do, a bright spark elsewhere re-invents the customer experience in some innovative way.
-A lean mindset is acutely aware of the client experience and constantly seeks out new ideas to improve the experience.
+Actually, a Lean mindset is acutely aware of the client experience and constantly seeks out new ideas to improve the experience.

-Each improvement becomes part of the new standard and this ensures that we collect all of the experience and tips and tricks of our people into our processes.
+Certainly, each improvement becomes part of the new standard.
+Consequently, this ensures that we collect all of the experience, tips and tricks of our people into our processes.

-Without standard work, your business is vulnerable to key staff leaving the business with all of this experience, tips and tricks leaving with them.
+Without standard work, your business is vulnerable to key staff leaving the business with all of their experience, tips and tricks leaving with them.

 First impressions in some businesses can clearly express what is tolerated without even saying a word.